lucianakaroli/lucianakaroli/README.md

 ### 💖 Hello world, I'm Luciana Silva!

 A programming enthusiast of problem solving.
-Currently pursuing System Analysis and Development at PUCRS. <br>
+Currently studying System Analysis and Development at PUCRS. <br>
 Passionate about technology, I am always looking to learn new skills to keep updated in information technology.

 <div>